DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-10-10-Some-useful-commands-with-branch-in-git.md

     **git rebase master** does a couple of things:
     - First it locates the common ancestor between your currently-checked-out branch and master.
     - Then it resets the currently-checked-out branch to that ancestor, holding all later commits in a temporary holding area.
-    - Then it advances the currently-checked-out-branch to the end of master and replays the commits from the holding area after master’s last commit.
+    - Then it advances the currently-checked-out-branch to the end of master and replays the commits from the holding area after masterï¿½s last commit.

 <br>